Audio Stream Input/Output: Operating systems

 Currently only Microsoft Windows is supported by the ASIO SDK, with support on Intel-based and ARM64 platforms.
+Hardware vendors need to supply a proprietary device driver to support ASIO; for example, multichannel USB Audio Class interface chips by XMOS use an ASIO-compatible audio driver developed by Thesycon.

+As of 2026, Microsoft, Qualcomm, and Yamaha Corporation are developing an updated in-box Windows device driver for USB Audio Class compliant hardware which includes multi-client ASIO support, to be distributed through Windows Update for X86-64 and ARM64 versions of Windows 11.

 While originally supporting MacOS, the introduction of Core Audio with macOS X made ASIO support for this OS unnecessary.

-There is also an experimental ASIO driver for Wine, WineASIO, for a Windows compatibility layer for Linux.
+There is an experimental ASIO driver for Wine, WineASIO, for a Windows compatibility layer for Linux.
 WineASIO driver uses the JACK sound server as its audio back-end and allows many ASIO-aware applications to run with low latency under WINE.

 Licensing

-The license to use the ASIO software development kit (SDK) and to distribute an ASIO driver is free of charge.
-Yet an SDK license agreement has to be signed.
+The license to use the ASIO software development kit (SDK) and to distribute an ASIO driver is free of charge, however a proprietary SDK license agreement has to be signed.

-On October 15 2025 Steinberg announced that ASIO can be used under dual license terms adding GPLv3 as an open-source option.
+In October 2025, Steinberg announced that ASIO will be available under a dual license, adding GPLv3 as an open-source license option.